mill1000/esp-pwm-timer/README.md

 # ESP PWM
 A PWM timer/scheduler for ESP32 devices.
-Designed to control aquarium lighting according to a daily schedule.
-Supports up to 8 channels of independent control, 4 independent PWM frequencies and schedule granularity down to the minute.
+Designed to control aquarium lighting on a daily schedule.
+Up to 8 channels of independent control, 4 independent PWM frequencies and schedule granularity down to the minute.

 ## Demo
 ![ESP PWM Web Interface Demo](docs/web_interface.gif)

 ## Features
-ESP PWM supports up to 8 channel of independent PWM control on arbitrary GPIOs.
-PWM frequency of each channel can be selected from 1 of 4 independent sources.
-Channels can be named to personal preference.
+ESP PWM supports 8 channel of independent PWM control on arbitrary GPIOs.
+Frequency of each channel can be selected from 4 independent sources.
+Each channel can be assigned a name for easy reference.

 ### Automatic Time Sync
 ESP PWM maintains time via NTP.
-To ensure correct local time, a proper timezone must be configured under System Settings.
+However for correct local time, a proper timezone must be configured.
+Timezone and NTP servers are configured under System Settings.

 #### Timezones
 ESP PWM recognizes POSIX style timezones. e.g. Mountain Time (America/Denver) is represented as `MST7MDT,M3.2.0,M11.1.0`.
+Other timezones can be found [here](https://sites.google.com/a/usapiens.com/opnode/time-zones).

 ### Sweep Generation
 The web interface can generate sweeps to slowly ramp up/down the light intensity over time.
 Right click the channel header to access the context menu and add a sweep.

 ### Backup & Restore
-All system settings can be backed up to and restored from your local computer via the web interface.
-This backup & restore options can be found under System Settings.
+All settings, configuration and the schedule can be backed up and restored from your local computer.
+Backup & restore is found under System Settings.

 ## Hardware
 While driving small LEDs directly is possible, controlling larger LED strips will require an driver.
 A MOSFET in a low-side switch configuration may be sufficient, but likely a constant-current LED driver such as the [PicoBuck](https://www.sparkfun.com/products/13705) or [Femtobuck](https://www.sparkfun.com/products/13716) will be required.
 ESP PWM can control any device that supports 3.3 V signaling.